Global Entropy Solutions and Newtonian Limit for the Relativistic Euler Equations: Global Viscosity Solutions

 Then there exists $C>0$, independent of $\de$, such that any solution $U(\rho,u)$ of \eqref{eq:relativisticartificialviscosity} satisfies \beqs \sup_{t\in[0,T]}\int_\R\overline{\eta^*}(U(\rho,u))(t,x)\,\dd x+\de\int_0^T\int_\R(U_x)^\top\nabla^2\eta^{*}(U) U_x\,\dd x\,\dd t\leq C. \eeqs In particular, \beq \de\int_0^T\int_\R\big(\rho^{\ga-2}|\rho_x|^2+\rho|u_x|^2\big)\,\dd x\,\dd t\leq C. \eeq \end{lemma}

 The proof is by now standard.
-In the case: $\ga\leq 2$, it suffices to deduce the desired compactness of the entropy dissipation measures.
+When $\ga\leq 2$, it suffices to deduce the desired compactness of the entropy dissipation measures.
 However, when $\ga>2$, this bound is insufficient.
 The following lemma provides the necessary improved control.

 \begin{lemma} Let $\De\in(0,\half)$, and let $K\subset\R$ be compact.
 Then any solution $(\rho,u)$ of \eqref{eq:relativisticartificialviscosity} satisfies

 for some $C>0$ independent of $\de>0$. \end{lemma}